bjornspockeli/nordic_workshop/README.md

 --->
 ### Workshop Evaluation

-Please take the time to fill out the workshop evaluation form in the link below
+Please take the time to fill out the workshop evaluation form in the link below at the end of the workshop.

 [Workshop Evaluation Form](https://drive.google.com/open?id=1SZl2SUjyEBT8SB0GR_QiFAIHPugzkKXmD4zKkYVSFoE)
 <!---